kondekarshubham123/Scribbles/.github/issue_template.md

 ## Tutorial

-If you want to request a topic on LeetCode The Hard Way
+If you want to request a topic on Scribbles

 - State the topic